 UCLA Center for Behavior, Evolution & Culture

-I apply an evolutionary perspective to topics at the intersection of threat-detection, group bias, and emotion.
+I apply an evolutionary perspective to topics at the intersection of threat-detection, emotion, and morality.

 Current studies focus on representations of threat via conceptual metaphors of bodily size and strength, and on